About The Course

 Stationery: You will need to supply your own personal stationery that includes: notebooks, pens, pencils, sharpeners, set square, protractor etc.

 A Level 2 Extended Certificate or Diploma in Performing Arts (Production Pathway)

 Coursework is internally assessed.
 We assess in a variety of ways including written work, portfolio building, Q&As, presentations, rehearsal development, attendance and punctuality and live productions.

-You will prepare, participate and stage-manage at least 3 main productions over the year and this may involve evening and weekend rehearsal and performance time.
+You will prepare, participate and stage-manage at least three main productions over the year and this may involve evening and weekend rehearsal and performance time.

-Our Level 2 students undertake a week’s industry placement every March.
+Our Level 2 students undertake a week’s industry placement towards the end of the academic year.
 You will be well-prepared to go out into the world of work and to a destination suited to your individual progression.